 Aquila Private Game Reserve stands in an area of 4,500 hectares of Southern Karoo Highlands, closely surrounded by breathtaking majestic mountains, rivers, valley’s and kloofs.
-Aquila is home to various animals, including the Big Five.
 Aquila is acclaimed for its service excellence, renewable energy, social responsibility efforts and conservation programmes.
 Aquila can be divided into three seperate biomes – Fynbos, Renosterveldt and succulent Karoo.
-Aquila offers different types of accommodation: From lodges, of which some have mountain views, to premier cottages and luxury family cottages.
+Aquila offers different types of accommodation from their new lodge with premier (mountain views) & standard (no views) rooms to their separate Karoo Cottages (2 persons), Luxury Family Cottages (up to 8 persons) and Premier Cottages with amazing views.

 Inverdoorn is a private game reserve located in a big green oasis.
-The 10,000 hectare reserve is dedicated to wildlife conservation and is home to various animals and birdlife, including the Big Five.
-Inverdoorn offers different types of accommodation, including 3-star guest houses and 4-star chalets.
-Please note: The guesthouse option is not suitable if you are looking for complete privacy with peace and quiet.
+The 10,000 hectare reserve is dedicated to wildlife conservation and is home to various animals and birdlife.
+Inverdoorn offers different types of accommodation, including more basic lodge rooms, 4-star separate Tankwa Chalets (2 persons), fancier Ambassador Chalets & the exclusive Kughana Tented Camp (5 star).
+Please note: The lodge rooms are not suitable if you are looking for complete privacy with peace and quiet.

 Please note that ALL safari options close to Cape Town are in newly established private game reserves and thus cannot be compared to a safari in a more established game viewing area like Kruger National Park which has been around for a hundred or so years.